how does alcohol affect sleep 1

 How Does Alcohol Affect Sleep?

-This image is property of www.sleepfoundation.org.
+This image is the property of www.sleepfoundation.org.

 Impact on Sleep Architecture